An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

-During the seventeenth century, the dutch accepted Calvinism as its official religion, so there was the least demand for art for the sake of worship.
-All the churches whitewashed, and there were few artists like Frans Hals, Rembrandt and Gerard Terborch who made their chief source of income in art as portraits.
+During the seventeenth century, the Dutch accepted Calvinism as its official religion, so there was the least demand for art for the sake of worship.
+All the churches were whitewashed, and there were few artists like Frans Hals, Rembrandt, and Gerard Terborch who made their chief source of income in art as portraits.
 As a result, it was the first time in history that artists dealt with the open market instead of receiving commissions from any institution or government.

 So far, you have learned that a province’s culture and situation influence its art and culture.
-Similarly, the conditions of the dutch allowed its art to shape in another form.
-In this period, paintings focused on the middle-class population, and the choice of theme is influenced by national consciousness.
-Further, the fishing boats, warships, windmills and markets were the visible token of their national identity.
+Similarly, the conditions of the Dutch allowed its art to be shaped in another form.
+In this period, paintings focused on the middle-class population, and the choice of theme was influenced by national consciousness.
+Further, the fishing boats, warships, windmills, and markets were the visible tokens of their national identity.

-Hence one can conclude that seventeenth century for dutch baroque art was all about national patriotism.
+Hence one can conclude that the seventeenth century for Dutch Baroque art was all about national patriotism.
 But, this is not a complete story.
 Often, unpleasant incidents were given a humorous spin, and cheerful subjects were preferred to disturbing ones.
-To judge the dutch baroque artworks in a single line, I would say that for them, life was a continuous enjoyment and leisure.
-Some of the famous Dutch painters, apart from Frans Hals, Rembrandt and Gerard Terborch, were Bartholomeus Breenbergh, Jan Both and Nicolas Berchem, especially functional in Italian scenes.
+To judge the Dutch Baroque paintings in a single line, I would say that for them, life was a continuous enjoyment and leisure.
+Some of the famous Dutch painters, apart from Frans Hals, Rembrandt, and Gerard Terborch, were Bartholomeus Breenbergh, Jan Both, and Nicolas Berchem, especially functional in Italian scenes.

-Some of the overriding works from Dutch baroque period are- Jewish Bride by Rembrandt, Girl Reading a Letter by Jan Vermeer, Guardsman by Carel Fabritius, Balaam and the ass by Rembrandt, Women regrets of the Old Men’s home at Haarlem by Frans Hals, and Boy with WineGlass by Hendrick Terbrugghen.
+Some of the overriding works from the Dutch Baroque period are- Jewish Bride by Rembrandt, Girl Reading a Letter by Jan Vermeer, Guardsman by Carel Fabritius, Balaam and the Ass by Rembrandt, Women Regrets of the Old Men’s Home at Haarlem by Frans Hals, and Boy with WineGlass by Hendrick Terbrugghen.

 Girl reading a letter by an open window by Johannes Vermeer Baroque Artwork